The Nest

 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-How Do Air Rights Work in NYC Real Estate in 2023?
+How Do Air Rights Work in NYC Real Estate in 2024?

 Go Back To Previous Page

 When you have a place like New York City, everything has a protocol, a fee, or even a particular process or concept.
 Even something along the lines of air or “space above” can have a specific way of being parsed.
 That’s why air rights in NYC are a thing, but what does this mean in the Big Apple?
 Air rights are the space above your apartment building or condo.
 Like how companies treat carbon emissions rights, entities can buy or sell air rights.
 Only a set number of those rights are available for each part of the city.
 If you are a building owner, it makes sense to understand what these rights offer you and how developers can use them.
 You might be shocked to hear the truth about NYC’s city planning!
-How to buy air rights in NYC?
+How do you buy air rights in NYC?

 What Are Air Rights?

 Air rights are rights over the space above your apartment’s rooftops.
-In New York, this includes the right to develop a building upwards, and each area receives specific rights, transferrable from building to building.
+In New York, this includes the right to develop a building upwards, and each area receives specific rights transferrable from building to building.

 How Are Air Rights Typically Determined?